- As low as $217/Night

 - Record a video to document the condition of the property.

-- Did your group have a terrific vacation?
-Most vacation rental websites make it easy for vacationers to provide reviews.
-If your rental property and/or property management company was terrific, they will likely appreciate your kind words.
-If anything was defective and they failed to address it within reason, or if the vacation rental wasn't as described, you'll want to make a note as part of your review.
+- Did you have a fantastic time?
+Many rental home management companies make it easy for vacationers to provide comments.
+If your rental property and/or property management company was terrific, they would love to hear it.
+If anything was wrong and they failed to fix it in a reasonable manner, or if the vacation rental wasn't described correctly, you'll want to make it a point as part of your review.

 Ready to book First floor Mariners Cove, Myrtle Beach.
 Walk to the beach?